lkolbly/wows-replays/README.md

 The `wowsreplay` format has a majority of packets under the `7` and `8` packet types, which I refer to as "Entity" packets.
 These packets have not yet been decoded (their packet ID is unknown), although it is known that they contain an entity ID (that's all that's known about them).

 Some packets will appear as "Invalid" packets, these are packets for which the packet ID is known, but for some reason the parser decided it didn't know what to do with the packet.
+If you find one of these, please feel free to copy the packet into a new issue!

 Trace Utility
 =============